cdiggins/myna-parser/readme.md

 Unlike many popular syntactic analyzers (e.g. [Jison](http://jison.org/), [PEG.js](https://pegjs.org/), [nearley](http://nearley.js.org/), [ANTLR](http://www.antlr.org/)) Myna is an API, not a code generation tool, which makes it easier for programmers to write, debug, and maintain their parsing algorithms.
 Myna has no dependencies, you can just download [myna.js](https://github.com/cdiggins/myna-parser/raw/master/myna.js) and start using it immediately.

 Myna, and the accompanying grammars, are implemented as CommonJS and Node.js compatible JavaScript modules that also "just work" in the browser without the need for an additional module loader.
-Sorry I do not support AMD.

 # Introduction